kaiekubjas/academic-kickstart/content/group/bachelors.md

  css_class = ""
 +++

+- Venla Valve.
+Estimating the Dimension of Algebraic Varieties From Samples.
+2021.
 - Saku Myllymäki.
 Rank-1 tensor completion for small tensors using group actions.
 2021.
 - Aleksi Lahti.
 Classifying critical points of Euclidean distance from real plane curves.
 2021.
 (Co-advised with Luca Sodomaco.)
 - Etna Lindy.
 Parameter estimation for phylogenetic group-based models in the probability and Fourier coordinates.
 2020.
 - Aapo Pajala.
 Euclidean distance geometry and its applications in 3D genome reconstruction.
 2020.
 - Aki Malinen.
 Algebraic methods for maximum likelihood estimation.
 2020.